AnalyticsApps/WeatherSimulator/README.md

    The tool uses the Dark Sky API to get the recent weather and historical weather details.

-   Register the user in https://darksky.net/dev/register login to Dark Sky API - https://darksky.net/dev/account to get the secret key.
+   Register the user in https://darksky.net/dev/register Login to Dark Sky API - https://darksky.net/dev/account to get the secret key.

    Open the WeatherSimulator.properties and update the property weatherAPI.connector.key